rust-hosted-langs/book/booksrc/chapter-managing-blocks.md

 * small: those that (with object header and alignment overhead) fit inside a line
-* medium: those that are larger than one line but smaller than a block
+* medium: those that (again with object header and alignment overhead) are larger than one line but smaller than a block
 * large: those that are larger than a block

 In the previous chapter we described the basic allocation algorithm: when